Thai Chili vs Bird's Eye: Are They the Same?

 Quick Comparison

-Thai Chili measures 50K–100K SHU while Bird's Eye Chili registers 50K–100K SHU — roughly equal in heat.
-Thai Chili is known for its bright and peppery flavor (C. annuum), while Bird's Eye Chili offers peppery and bright notes (C. annuum).
+Thai Chili measures 50K–100K SHU while Bird's Eye Chili registers 50K–100K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Thai Chili is known for its bright and peppery flavor (C. annuum), while Bird's Eye Chili offers sharp, peppery, bright heat notes (C. annuum).

 Thai Chili